They call it ‘Maskne’.

 Choose your mask fabric carefully.

 Tightly woven natural fibres such as cotton or silk are more breathable and gentler on the skin than synthetic fabrics (which can feel damp quickly).
 Use unbleached and undyed if you can find it.
 I’ve used the organic face cleansing cloths that I sell instore to make my own masks.
 You can find these here.
 They are perfect for the government’s cloth face-covering templates.
+Look out for our pure silk masks online and instore.

 2. Wash your face-covering regularly